 HSE on social media

-We are working in partnership with Google, Twitter, Facebook, Instagram and TikTok.
-Users in Ireland are now directed to HSE.ie content when they search for coronavirus information on those platforms.
+We work in partnership with Google, Twitter, Facebook, Instagram and TikTok.
+People in Ireland are directed to trusted HSE.ie content when they search for COVID-19 and COVID-19 vaccine information.

-For example, if you search for information about coronavirus on Twitter, you will see 'Know the facts' and a link to our coronavirus content.
+For example, if you search for information about COVID-19 vaccines on Twitter, you will see 'Know the facts' and a link to our COVID-19 content.

 Here's how it looks on Facebook and Instagram.

 We continue to publish factual information on all our social channels.

 You can get our updates by joining us on: